-2. Replicated shutters shall be of wood (vinyl, aluminum or other materials are not appropriate because they do not reflect the character of wood and are incompatible with the materials of historic building).
+2. Replicated shutters shall be of wood or appropriate material (vinyl, aluminum or other materials are not appropriate because they do not reflect the character of wood and are incompatible with the materials of historic building).

 3. Shutters must fit the window opening so that when closed they cover the window opening.